-At Least 7 People Killed in Sudanese Anti-Government Sit-In, Activists Say
+At Least 13 People Killed in Sudanese Anti-Government Sit-In, Activists Say

-(CAIRO) — Sudanese security forces tried again to break up an anti-government sit-in outside the military headquarters in the capital, Khartoum, killing at least seven people on Tuesday, activists behind the demonstrations said.
+(CAIRO) — Sudanese security forces tried again to break up an anti-government sit-in outside the military headquarters in the capital, Khartoum, killing at least 13 people Tuesday, activists behind the demonstration said.

-The deaths brought the total number of people killed at the sit-in since the weekend to 15, mainly from among the protesters but also including two soldiers.
+The deaths brought the total number of fatalities in the sit-in since the weekend to 21, including five soldiers, according to the activists.

 The demonstration is the latest in nearly four months of anti-government protests that have plunged Sudan into its worst crisis in years.
 What initially erupted late last year as rallies against a spiraling economy quickly escalated into calls for an end to President Omar al-Bashir’s 30-year rule.